'}}

 Through his life, Antoninus teaches us that humility and servitude are as vital as faith and devotion.
 He shows us, through his actions and words, how to truly live the Gospel in every aspect of our life.

-See also Luigi Maria Palazzolo
+See also Willibald

 In the end, the true measure of a life well-lived is not in grand deeds or great words but in simple acts of love, faith, and kindness.
 And that is the enduring legacy of Antoninus of Florence.